How to Successfully Join and Fund a Business Franchise

 Outside of the franchisor, you have other financing solutions to consider.
 While there aren’t any dedicated franchise grants or loans, you can use a traditional loan from a bank or credit union or an SBA (Small Business Administration) loan.
 However, some of these loans have fairly stringent application and approval requirements, with significant red tape, and funding timelines can be quite lengthy.

 There are also alternative franchise financing options to consider, including a home equity investment, which lets you tap into your home equity to get cash in a matter of weeks to cover your funding needs.
-With no interest or monthly payments, this can be a great choice if you’re hoping to maintain cash flow flexibility.
+With no monthly payments, this can be a great choice if you’re hoping to maintain cash flow flexibility.

 Tap into your equity with no monthly payments.
 See if you prequalify for a Hometap investment in less than 30 seconds.